cosmos/cosmos-sdk/docs/spec/distribution/triggers.md

 The pool of a new delegator bond will be 0 for the height at which the bond was added, or the withdrawal has taken place.
-This is achieved by setting `DelegatorDist.WithdrawalHeight` to the relevant height, withdrawing any remaining fees, and setting `DelegatorDist.Accum` and `DelegatorDist.ProposerAccum` to 0.
+This is achieved by setting `DelegatorDist.WithdrawalHeight` to the height of the triggering transaction.

 ## Commission rate change

  - triggered-by: `stake.TxEditValidator`

-If a validator changes its commission rate, all commission on fees must be simultaneously withdrawn using the transaction `TxWithdrawValidator`
+If a validator changes its commission rate, all commission on fees must be simultaneously withdrawn using the transaction `TxWithdrawValidator`.
+Additionally the change and associated height must be recorded in a `ValidatorUpdate` state record.

 ## Change in Validator State

  - triggered-by: `stake.Slash`, `stake.UpdateValidator`

-Whenever a validator is slashed or enters/leaves the validator group `ValidatorUpdate` information must be recorded in order to properly calculate the accum factors.
+Whenever a validator is slashed or enters/leaves the validator group all of the validator entitled reward tokens must be simultaniously withdrawn from `Global.Pool` and added to `ValidatorDistribution.Pool`